-Hydrocephalus Canada is the voice of Canadians living with hydrocephalus and spina bifida.
+Hydrocephalus Canada is the voice of Canadians living with hydrocephalus and/or spina bifida.
 We empower those impacted by these conditions to experience the best life possible.
-We do this by establishing environments that protect, support and enhance the lives of those living with, or at risk of developing, hydrocephalus and spina bifida.
+We do this by establishing environments that protect, support and enhance the lives of those living with, or at risk of developing, hydrocephalus and/or spina bifida.

 We are leading efforts to:

 - create solutions to support prevention, early, accurate diagnosis, access to safe, effective and appropriate treatment, advancement of new treatments, optimal health outcomes